 At train stations the check in machines are facing you as enter the platform and the check out machines are facing you when you exist the platform.
 They are usually right next to each other – back to back.

 Remember you can see the cost of your trip and the balance left on your card when you check out.
+Just look quick, because it is only a screen for a split second.

 That is basically the steps to using a rejsekort.